shortstheory/underwater-dtn/2do.md

 * have a trigger for the calling the sweep behavior?

 done:
+* How do I get the instanceof an agentID to make sure I don't subscribe to DTNLink?
+* @TypeChecked breaks TickerBehavior
 * create the document
 * file github issue with code snippets for @TypeChecked and CSMA
 * create simulations